edxzh/xingishere/README.md

 The code maybe not elegant, so if u have some advice, contact me please, I would be grateful to u

-The online blog is <a href="http://starzhou.com" target="_blank">starzhou.com.</a> I have wrote some tech blog on it.

 ## environment
 * ruby 2.2.3
 * rails 4.2.1